talham7391/matchmaker/README.md

 #### BasicMatchMakerConfig

-`MatchMaker` needs a config class that will tell it how to make sense of the lobbies.
+`MatchMaker` needs a config class that will tell it how to make sense of the lobbies. `BasicMatchMakerConfig` handles creating lobbies and adding players to them but you'll need to provide `isBasicLobbyReady()`.
 ```
 class CardGameConfig : BasicMatchMakerConfig() {
 	override fun isBasicLobbyReady(lobby : BasicLobby): Boolean {